-Even though I’m enjoying all I do and the challenges I meet along my creative path, I don’t think I’ll ever quit this position of reporter (I mean as long as they’ll be happy with me!).
+Even though I’m enjoying all I do and the challenges I meet along my creative path, I don’t think I’ll ever quit this position of reporter (I mean as long as they’re happy with me!).
 I believe it’s a way of keeping close to my father and my grand father.

 Hereunder you’ll find one of Marc’s more than 250 stories.